hashbbg/bbgcomp2/README.markdown

 #### Dates

 The competition runs between Jan 1st and Feb 1st.
-Submit your entries to me by midnight Feb 1st local time
+Submit your entries to me by midnight Feb 1st local time.
+If you can submit a .zip / link me to a github repo w/ your game in index.html and a README of your name, #bbg tag ( if you have one ) and any development notes you want to include for the benefit of others, that'd make it much easier!.

 #### Time restriction